Artist

 2-Who was the main composer in the group?

-Both me and Tino, we were credited as composers for all the tracks on the album, but it was me who wrote the suite on the first side, while the songs on side 2 were written by him, and I just did the arrangements.
+Both me and Tino, we were credited as composers for all the tracks on the album, but it was me who wrote the suite on the first side, while the songs on side 2 were written by him, we both arranged all the compositions.

 3-How did the deal with Derby and the album come out?